StoneyJackson/git-board-game/README.md

   - Writable (i.e., not the glossy ones)

 ## `git init`
-The command `git init` is used to set up local repository.
+The command `git init` is used to set up a local repository.

 In this section we will set up the game board that represents the local git repository.
 The game board consists of two sheets of paper - one representing the Repository, and the other representing the Staging Area and the Working Directory.